Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Introduction

 Our overall findings highlight limitations in static fairness frameworks commonly employed today, underscoring the need to integrate temporal and stochastic considerations into fairness evaluations \citep{Liu2018Delayed, Mouzannar2019, xu2024equal}.
 Our results carry implications for algorithm designers, policymakers, and educational institutions, emphasizing the necessity of proactive, dynamic interventions to prevent minor, early-stage disparities from crystallizing into lasting inequalities.

-\paragraph{Paper Structure} The paper structure is as follows: \begin{enumerate}[label=\alph*)] \item In Section~\ref{sec:model}, we introduce our stylized framework of meritocratic selection into a scarce program (henceforth ``college'' for expositional purposes).
+\paragraph{Paper Structure} The paper structure is as follows: \begin{enumerate}[label=\alph*)] \item In Section~\ref{sec:model}, we introduce our stylized framework of fair and meritocratic selection into a scarce program (henceforth ``college'' for expositional purposes).
 In our framework, college is a scarce resource that provides all individuals who attend a high chance of upward social mobility.
-For individuals who cannot attend college, we first consider our \textbf{Equal Advantage} (EA) model---where no group has any preferential advantage---, and then the \textbf{Affinity Advantage} (AA) model---where the group with more high-type individuals gets a small affinity advantage due to network effects. \item In Section~\ref{sec:results}, we analyze both short-term and long-term behaviors of the system under Equal Advantage, characterizing conditions under which the system takes longer to reach a fair state when starting from an unfair one.
-We then move on to the Affinity Advantage model and show that groups can achieve persistent separation in the long-term even in the presence of a very small affinity advantage. \item Finally, in Section~\ref{sec:full_model} we describe our richer simulation model that relaxes the binary assumptions from our theoretical framework in Sections~\ref{sec:model} and ~\ref{sec:results}.
+For individuals who cannot attend college, we first consider our \textbf{Equal Advantage} (EA) model---where no group has any preferential advantage---, and then the \textbf{Affinity Advantage} (AA) model---where the group with more high-type individuals gets a small affinity advantage due to network effects.
+Importantly, our model is parsimonious \textit{by design}, with the goal of isolating the role of randomness and network effects as drivers of long-term unfairness in the simplest possible model. \item In Section~\ref{sec:results}, we analyze both short-term and long-term behaviors of the system under Equal Advantage.
+While groups achieve parity in the long term \textit{in an average sense}, in the short term, randomness spontaneously drives the groups to separate before the separation dissipates again.
+Further, and importantly, this happens \textit{cyclically}.
+We then move on to the Affinity Advantage model and show that groups can actually achieve persistent separation even in the long-term when one group has a very small affinity advantage.
+Our results highlight that unfairness can and will arise even in the simplest settings with initially symmetric populations and fair decisions at every step.
+These forces only get exacerbated in the real world, amplifying the effects our model predicts. \item Finally, in Section~\ref{sec:full_model} we describe our richer simulation model that relaxes the binary assumptions from our theoretical framework in Sections~\ref{sec:model} and ~\ref{sec:results}.
 Through extensive numerical experiments on this simulation model, we demonstrate the robustness of our insights about small affinity advantages driving long-term group disparities. \end{enumerate}